nyholku/purejavahidapi/README.md

 ### Acknowledgment

-While PureJavaHidApi is totally independent developement from the great <a href="https://github.com/signal11/hidapi"> HIDAPI </a>  by <a href="http://www.signal11.us"> SIGNAL11 </a> HIDAPI a lot of the techical and intricate knowledge need to access HID devices we cherry picked ripe from that project which I gratefully acknowledge.
+While PureJavaHidApi is totally independent developement from the great <a href="https://github.com/signal11/hidapi" target="hidapi"> HIDAPI </a>  by <a href="http://www.signal11.us" target="signal11"> SIGNAL11 </a> HIDAPI a lot of the techical and intricate knowledge need to access HID devices we cherry picked ripe from that project which I gratefully acknowledge.